 Not all home improvement experts agree on what is better, concrete paint or concrete stain, because it depends on your desired results.
 Concrete stain embeds the surface to color it translucently, while opaque concrete paint covers the top of the concrete but is subject to chipping and peeling when improperly applied.
 Concrete stains go on quicker, dry faster and take less work than concrete paint, but they offer no significant protection.
 A paint designed for masonry -- an elastomeric paint -- covers and protects the concrete's surface and keeps it from drawing in moisture, and it won't chip or peel if the concrete surface is properly prepared.
 In the end, the option that works best depends on where you want to use the product.

 Concrete paints completely cover and protect the concrete surface, but require a lot of prep work.
 Before you can apply a concrete paint, clean it with degreasers to get rid of any oil or grease stains, followed by muriatic acid to remove any curing chemicals on the concrete's surface.
+(Muriatic acid is extremely dangerous if inhaled, and prolonged exposure can cause circulatory failure.
+Use caution and read all instructions before working with muriatic acid.)
 Seal the concrete with a primer-sealer product to prevent it from moisture retention before applying a concrete paint.
 Concrete paint works for both indoor and outdoor application, as does a concrete stain.

 Pros and Cons